 Getting funding takes planning, but you’ve got this!
 Here’s how to maximize your applications:

-• Start Early: Submit FAFSA on October 1st and research scholarships in September–October.
+- Start Early: Submit the FAFSA on October 1st and research scholarships in September and October.

-• Craft Strong Essays: Share specific stories, like teaching your family about budgeting, to show your passion for accounting.
+- Craft Strong Essays: Share specific stories, such as teaching your family about budgeting, to demonstrate your passion for accounting.

 “First-gen students bring unique perspectives that enrich the accounting profession.
 Strategic support makes all the difference.”